Phasis

 Built-in library

-src/BuiltIn/ provides every standard-library object: Array, String, Object, Math, JSON, Date, RegExp, Map, Set, Promise, Proxy, Reflect, Symbol, BigInt, TypedArray, Temporal, Intl, console, plus all the constructors and prototype methods for each.
+src/BuiltIn/ provides every standard-library object: Array, String, Object, Math, JSON, Date, RegExp, Map, Set, Promise, Proxy, Reflect, Symbol, BigInt, TypedArray, Temporal, Intl, console, plus the Web Platform / Fetch packs (URL, Headers, Request, Response, Blob, FormData, full Streams, EventTarget, AbortController/AbortSignal, DOMException, structuredClone, performance, TextEncoder/TextDecoder, atob/btoa), crypto + SubtleCrypto, WebSocket, XMLHttpRequest, and the event loop (setTimeout, setInterval, queueMicrotask, AsyncContext).

 Each built-in is a static install() method on a class.
 The Engine calls them in dependency order at construction.
 Each one defines its prototype chain, installs methods as JsFunction instances wrapped around PHP closures, and exposes the constructor as a global.